 Alexandria Garcia: L.M.S.W. – Chief Program Officer

-Alex has extensive experience working with survivors of trauma.
-Her experience as a Common Thread advocate has provided the Youth Center staff with invaluable insight and knowledge about the CSEY victim, including the Stages of Change (Prochaska et al. 1992), which identifies how survivors of sexual assault and exploitation change, both in treatment and on their own.
-Her studies towards a Masters in Social Work provide the skills and insights needed to effectively run the day-to-day operations of the Youth Center of Texas.
+Alexandria is a licensed master level social worker and has worked with our program since its inception in October 2017.
+She obtained her Bachelor’s Degree in Criminal Justice from Texas A&M at Corpus Christi and her Master’s Degree in Social Work at Our Lady of the Lake University.
+Alexandria has extensive experience working with victims and survivors of sexual violence experiencing complex trauma.
+Her extensive experience as a victims’ advocate has provided the Youth Center staff with invaluable insight and knowledge about CSEY and how survivors of sexual assault and exploitation change, both in treatment and on their own.
+Her studies and leadership experience provide the skills and insights needed to effectively oversee the day-to-day operations of the Youth Center of Texas.

 Kayla Russell: Director of Case Management